A lot of us might have been like Judas without even knowing it. Are you a modern-day Judas? Here are five deadly signs you have to watch out for!

 Sign no. 1: Private Sinner

-Instead of overcoming the sins he struggled with and asked Christ for help, he succumbed to it.
+Instead of overcoming the sins he struggled with and asking Christ for help, he succumbed to it.
 He refused to repent of his sins and eventually, those sins crippled and consumed him to death.

 Sign no. 2: Love for Money